Associate degree: California

 The Student Transfer Achievement Reform Act was signed into legislation on September 29, 2010, granting any California Community College student who has earned the Associate in Arts degree for Transfer (AA-T) or the Associate in Science degree for Transfer (AS-T) priority admission to CSU (California State University) into a similar baccalaureate (BA) degree program with a guarantee of junior standing.

 West Indies

 Two year associate degrees are found throughout the West Indies.
-They are offered by regional organisations such as the Caribbean Examinations Council and the University of the West Indies, and at institutions of higher education in particular, within the Republic of Trinidad and Tobago, Barbados, Jamaica, and St. Kitts and Nevis, among others.
+They are offered by regional organisations such as the Caribbean Examinations Council and the University of the West Indies, and at institutions of higher education in particular, within Trinidad and Tobago, Barbados, Jamaica, and St. Kitts and Nevis, among others.

 Canada

 British Columbia is the only Canadian province offering American-style associate degrees.
 Similar to the U.S., these consist of a two-year program and allow for articulation onto the third year of a bachelor's degree program.